rfluethi/Easy-File-Lock/docs/configuration.md

 2. Constants such as `MIN_MEMORY_LIMIT` must only be used after this file is included.
 3. WordPress should then be loaded via `wp-load.php`.

+### Access Control

+The system implements a hierarchical access control:

+1. **Administrator Access**
+   - Users with the 'administrator' role have full access to all protected files
+   - This is a built-in feature that cannot be disabled
+   - Administrators can access files in all group directories

+2. **Role-Based Access**
+   - Other users can only access files in their assigned group directories
+   - Access is controlled by the `$role_folders` configuration

 ### Error Handling

 If `secure-config.php` is missing or cannot be loaded, the script must terminate with an appropriate error message.
 The same applies if the WordPress path (`WP_CORE_PATH`) is not correctly set or if `wp-load.php` cannot be found.